arpitbbhayani/articles/blogs/python-iterable-integers.md

 # Conclusion

 In this essay, we modified the Python's source code and made integers iterable.
 Even though it is not a good idea to do so, but it is fun to play around with the code and make changes in our favorite programming language.
 It helps us get a detailed idea about core python implementation and may pave the way for us to become a Python core developer.
-This is one of many articles in Python Internals series, others are - [How python implements super long integers?](https://arpitbhayani.me/blogs/super-long-integers), [Python Caches Integers](https://arpitbhayani.me/blogs/python-caches-integers).
+This is one of many articles in Python Internals series - [How python implements super long integers?](https://arpitbhayani.me/blogs/super-long-integers) and [Python Caches Integers](https://arpitbhayani.me/blogs/python-caches-integers).

 # References
  - [PyTypeObject](https://docs.python.org/3/c-api/type.html#c.PyTypeObject)